Kamchatka Rainbow Trout

 The first and last days of your trip allow for a few hours of fishing.
 In between are six full fishing days that are packed with adventure and aggressive rainbow trout hammering mouse patterns, dry flies, and streamers with reckless abandon.
 There is no surcharge to come alone.

 All ground and air transportation once in Kamchatka and all meals, camp-lodging, and guided fishing.

-Airfare and travel expenses from your home to Kamchatka, Russian visitor's visa, fishing gear, flies, fishing license, medical evacuation insurance (required), alcohol, or anything not mentioned under inclusions.
+Airfare and travel expenses from your home to Kamchatka, Russian visitor's visa, fishing gear, flies, $100.00 fishing license, mandatory medical evacuation insurance, alcohol, or anything not mentioned under inclusions.
 You will need to bring your own sleeping bag and pillow.

 Northern Wilderness Float